chain-ml/council/docs/source/introduction/key_concepts.md

 ## Evaluator
 Evaluators are responsible for assessing the quality of one or multiple Skills / Chains at runtime for example by ranking and selecting the best response or responses that meet a given quality threshold.
 This can happen in multiple ways and is dependent on the implementation chosen.
 Users can extend standard Evaluators to achieve custom behavior that best matches their requirements.

+## Filter
+Filters are responsible for filtering responses given back to the controller.

 ## State Management
 Council provides native objects to facilitate management of Agent, Chain and Skill context.
 These objects make it easy to keep track of message history and intermediate results.